magento/ece-tools/README.md

 *Please note:* this repository is not an official support channel.
 To get project-specific help, please create support ticket through [Support Portal](https://support.magento.com).
 Support-related issues will be closed with the request to open a support ticket.

 ## Magento Cloud Module for Core
 The ece-tools  package uses extended core functionality that is provided by the [Magento Cloud Components](https://github.com/magento/magento-cloud-components) module.
-Starting with ece-tools `2002.0.20`, this module is required to support some advanced features, like cache warm-up using regex.
+Starting with ece-tools `2002.0.20`, this module is required to support some advanced features, such as cache warm-up using regex.
 The [Magento Cloud Components](https://github.com/magento/magento-cloud-components) module is installed automatically when you upgrade the ece-tools package to `2002.0.20` or later.

 ## Magento Cloud Docker for Local Development and CICD
 The ece-tools package uses images that are generated from code in the [Magento Cloud Docker](https://github.com/magento/magento-cloud-docker) repository.
 Magento maintains a list of images based on the list of service versions available for Magento Commerce.
 These images are used for building your Docker environment using the ece-tools package.